 It is recommended that you undertake pre-application discussions with Heritage New Zealand during the planning stages of your project, prior to submitting your application form.
 This will ensure that the process will run as smoothly as possible.

 For further information please contact your nearest Heritage New Zealand office or email email@example.com.

 Please click on the following link to access information on the archaeological authority process relating to events where a civil defence emergency or a local or national transition period has been notified (including the Magnitude 7.8 Kaikoura Earthquake 2016 and Cyclone Cook 2017).

 You can access online information about archaeological sites through the New Zealand Archaeological Association's site recording scheme, ArchSite.

-Authority process during COVID-19 lock-down
+Authority process during Covid-19 response

 Statutory stand downs

 At this stage the 15 working day appeal period still commences on the day authority is received, even if that falls within lock-down period because our legislation has not been amended or suspended by Declaration of Emergency.